 - Aids digestion.
 Our small intestine transfers waste to our large intestine through the ileocecal valve, located in our lower right abdomen.
 (A dysfunction of this valve will play a role in intestinal disorders.)

 - Boosts brain health.
-Our minds benefit from side sleeping because we have gunk there, too.
-When compared to back or stomach sleeping, sleeping on your left or right side helps your body clear what’s called interstitial waste from the brain.
+Our minds may benefit from side sleeping because we have gunk there, too.
+When compared to back or stomach sleeping, sleeping on your left or right side may help your body clear what’s called interstitial waste from the brain.
 This brain cleanse may help reduce your risk of developing Alzheimer’s, Parkinson’s, and other neurological diseases.
+These results were from a study conducted on rodents’ brains, and though researchers speculate that side sleeping would clear interstitial waste from the brain more effectively than other sleep positions, further testing in humans is needed.

 - Reduces snoring or sleep apnea.
 Sleeping on your side keeps your tongue from falling into your throat and partially blocking your airway.
 If side sleeping doesn’t alleviate your snoring or you suspect you have untreated sleep apnea, talk to your doctor to find a solution that works for you.